DatGuy1/Windows-Toasts/docs/advanced_usage.rst

     toaster.show_toast(newToast)

 .. note::
-    When not using InteractableWindowsToaster you can display up to two images, and one of them must be marked as 'large'.
+    When not using InteractableWindowsToaster you can display up to two images, and one of them must be marked as 'hero'.

 Open a website on click
 -----------------------